gheber/kenzo/README.md

 site, you will be prompted to authenticate via GitHub.

-Please consult the [Wiki](https://github.com/gheber/kenzo/wiki) for different installation methods and other Kenzo topics.
+Please consult the [Wiki](https://github.com/gheber/kenzo/wiki) for *news*, different installation methods and other Kenzo topics.

 Enjoy!